 The term "partners" refers to those key organizations or individuals who are working in concert with your organization to achieve a common goal or to improve performance.
-Typically, partnerships are formal arrangements for a specific aim or purpose, such as to achieve a strategic objective or to deliver a specific product.
+Typically, partnerships are formal arrangements for a specific aim or purpose, such as to achieve a strategic objective or deliver a specific program or service.
+Partners might include other schools, employers and workplaces, social service organizations, private foundations, and parents, as appropriate, with which your organization has cooperative relationships to facilitate effective learning for students.
+For example, partners might include schools with which "feeder" relationships exist, into or out of your school, Partnerships with social service organizations might involve helping students make these transitions.